GSA/digitalgov.gov/content/news/2015/05/2015-05-21-digitalgov-citizen-services-summit-2015-open-innovation-and-collaboration.md

 ---
 slug: digitalgov-citizen-services-summit-2015-open-innovation-and-collaboration
 date: 2015-05-21 15:27:26 -0400
-title: 'DigitalGov Citizen Services Summit 2015: Open Innovation and Collaboration'
+title: "DigitalGov Citizen Services Summit 2015: Open Innovation and Collaboration"
-summary: 'At the 2015 DigitalGov Citizen Services Summit, U.S. Chief Technology Officer Megan Smith challenged all techies in government to help solve problems and be part of decision-making at the highest levels of government in her opening remarks.'
+summary: "At the 2015 DigitalGov Citizen Services Summit, U.S. Chief Technology Officer Megan Smith challenged all techies in government to help solve problems and be part of decision-making at the highest levels of government in her opening remarks."
 authors:
   - awichman
   - coqui-aspiazu